Kemp charges Georgia Democrats with attempted voter hack. Abrams fires back: 'Desperate.'

 Polling has shown the race to be tight.
 An October NBC News/Marist poll found that the race is essentially tied, with likely voters favoring Kemp by a 49 percent to 47 percent spread, a number within the poll's margin of error.
 Among registered voters, the two candidates are tied at 47 percent.

-If she wins, Abrams would become that nation's first black female governor.
+If she wins, Abrams would become the nation's first black female governor.